ethstorage/ethstorage-doc/dapp-developer-guide/tutorials/use-ethstorage-sdk-to-upload-and-download-files.md

 }
 ```

-If you already have a flat contract, you can set it directly.
+If you already have a `FlatDirectory` contract, you can set it directly.

 ```js
 const {EthStorage} = require("ethstorage-sdk");